jasminetle/SureStart/README.md

 <ins>**Day 2: February 9, 2021**</ins>

-My team and I had our first team meeting today, and we were able to analyze and determine our scrums for the next three days.
-I became a lot more familiar with machine learning models and algorithms after reading the articles.
-It was facinating to read how a program goes about making determinations on new data and the math behind it all.
-Additionally, I learned how to use Jupyter notebook for the first time and became more familiar with the Scikit-learn library.
+My team and I had our first team meeting today.
+We were able to settle on a time for our next three scrums.
+After completing the action item for today, I am more familiar with machine learning models and algorithms.
+I learned that machine learning allows computers to learn without being programmed to do so.
+The two types of learning are supervised ML and unsupervised ML.
+Supervised ML consists of two major subcategories regression ML systems (systems that attempt to plot predicted values on a continuous spectrum) and classification ML systems (systems that seek a prediction of yes/no).
+It was fascinating to read how a program makes determinations on new data.
+Additionally, used Jupyter notebook for the first time to became more familiar with the Scikit-learn library.

-**1. What is the difference between supervised and unsupervised learning?**
+**1. What is the difference between supervised and unsupervised learning? **

-Supervised learning incorporates a data set for training the program to provide it with the ability to determine an   accurate interpretation for newly introduced data.
-In contrast, unsupervised learning relies on the program finding patterns and relationships between a given data set; unsupervised learning makes correlations between data without the use of training examples.
+Supervised learning incorporates a data set for training a program to determine accurate interpretations for data introduced into the system.
+In contrast, unsupervised learning relies on a program finding patterns and relationships between a given data set and makes correlations between data without the use of training examples.

-**2. Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.**
+**2. Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries. **

-Scikit-Learn is a machine learning library uses for data modeling, but it is not helpful in visualizing data.
-This is why Scikit-Learn is used with other libraries such as Graphviz, Pandas, etc. to assist in the analysis,visualisation, and manipulation of data.
+Scikit-Learn is a machine learning library that provides supervised and unsupervised learning algorithms.
+The library is mainly used for data modeling, but it is not necessarily helpful for visualizing data.
+Scikit-Learn is used with other libraries such as Graphviz, Pandas, etc. to assist in the analysis, visualization, and manipulation of data.

 <ins>**Day 3: February 10, 2021**</ins>